mdn/content/files/en-us/web/api/merchantvalidationevent/index.md

 ## Constructor

 - {{domxref("MerchantValidationEvent.MerchantValidationEvent()","MerchantValidationEvent()")}} {{securecontext_inline}}
-  - : Creates a new `MerchantValidationEvent` object describing a {{event("merchantvalidation")}} event that will be sent to the payment handler to request that it validate the merchant.
+  - : Creates a new `MerchantValidationEvent` object describing a {{domxref("PaymentRequest.merchantvalidation_event", "merchantvalidation")}} event that will be sent to the payment handler to request that it validate the merchant.

 ## Properties